8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

 6. Luxor’s West Bank: Colossi of Memnon

-Though the music has long since faded, standing before the Colossi still feels like a brush with the past, a fleeting echo of ancient voices carried on the desert breeze.
+Standing in front of the Colossi still feels like a touch with the past, a brief echo of old voices carried on the desert breeze, even though the music has long since faded.

 The Colossi of Memnon is a regular stop for Sonesta cruise travelers exploring the West Bank.